cooljeanius/A_New_Order/readme.txt

 enjoy this campaign for free.

 If you want to do something more, you can consider:
-* donate the WTactics, we took some GPL images from there.
+* donate to WTactics; we took some GPL images from there.
-* donate the Wesnoth, this is a great game.
+* donate to Wesnoth; this is a great game.
-* buy tracks from Mattias Westlund, we shamelessly used many of his tracks
+* buy tracks from Mattias Westlund; we shamelessly used many of his tracks
 * buy tracks from Christian Hellerberg
-* Well, Erik Rijshouwer does not sell his music as far as I know, but you can sent him email saying how much you loved his pieces :) Of course, if you want to donate him a new porsche, do not hesitate, he will be happy I think.
+* Well, Erik Rijshouwer does not sell his music as far as I know, but you can send him email saying how much you loved his pieces :) Of course, if you want to donate him a new porsche, do not hesitate, he will be happy I think.
 Same goes for Nick Humphrey.
-* If you have artistic skills, consider making us an story image, portrait, sprites, or sprite animations.
-We really need this!
+* If you have artistic skills, consider making us a story image, portrait, sprites, or sprite animations.
+We really need these!
-* If you are musician, consider composing a track for us.
+* If you are a musician, consider composing a track for us.
 * If you want ANO to have better images, consider buying an image and sending it to us.
 We paid about 20-40USD per image, but be prepared that many artists charge three times more.
 It takes time to find artists willing to do a quality portrait with an affordable price.
 * Correct typos, beta-test this, and make us famous by praising us.
 But I said